 Welcome to our November newsletter!
-As you plan out the closing weeks of the semester, we hope you find time to read and enjoy this month’s newsletter, which includes updates, and multiple ways of staying connected with the Teaching Academy.
+As you seek out the waning rays of the late autumn sun, we hope you find time to read and enjoy this month’s newsletter, which includes updates and multiple ways of staying connected with the Teaching Academy.

 Upcoming Events | What’s happening in the Academy?